urbit/docs/learn/hoon/hoon-tutorial/trees-sets-and-maps.md

 ## Sets

 Use `set` to create a data structure for a set of values, e.g., `(set @)` for a set of atoms.
 The `in` core in the Hoon standard library contains the various functions for operating on sets.
-See the standard library reference documentation for sets here (include link).
+See the standard library reference documentation for sets [here](/docs/reference/library/2h/).

 As with `list`s and `tree`s, there are two categories of sets: null `~`, and non-null.
 Hoon implements sets using trees for the underlying noun.